-By contrast, the lymphoblasts used in this work are metabolically active lymphoid cells that may better represent activated lymphocytes, which drive neuroinflammation in vivo [46].
-Our results showed that ME/CFS lymphoblasts exhibit an isolated Complex V inefficiency that is accompanied by upregulation of mitochondrial protein expression, including mitochondrial respiratory complexes and enzymes involved in the TCA cycle, fatty acid uptake and β -oxidation.
-These findings confirm that ME/CFS cells do indeed exhibit a mitochondrial deficiency in ATP generation, but reveal that this specifically involves Complex V rather than a generalized reduction in all mitochondrial functions.
-This profile of mitochondrial dysfunction in intact ME/CFS lymphoblasts is distinct from that which we previously found in Parkinson's Disease lymphoblasts [19], so cannot be a simple reflection of neuroinflammatory processes believed to occur in both diseases.
+Our results showed that ME/CFS lymphoblasts exhibit an isolated Complex V inefficiency that is accompanied by upregulation of mitochondrial protein expression, including mitochondrial respiratory complexes and enzymes involved in the TCA cycle, fatty acid uptake and $\beta$ -oxidation.
+These findings confirm that these ME/CFS cells do indeed exhibit a mitochondrial deficiency in ATP generation, but reveal that, in lymphoblasts at least, this specifically involves Complex V rather than a generalized reduction in all mitochondrial functions.
+This profile of mitochondrial dysfunction in intact ME/CFS lymphoblasts is distinct from the mitochondrial hyperactivity we previously found in Parkinson's Disease lymphoblasts [19], so cannot be a simple reflection of neuroinflammatory processes believed to occur in both diseases.

 What might cause such a mitochondrial Complex V inefficiency?
-Three possibilities are a mutation affecting one of the Complex V subunits or assembly proteins, a dysregulation of Complex V, or an elevation of the relative use of the proton motive force for other purposes ("proton leak") making less available for ATP synthesis.
-A mutational defect in Complex V seems unlikely in view of the failure of previous investigations to uncover any single nucleotide polymorphisms in Complex V genes that associate with the disease state [47,48].
-Dysregulatory inhibition of Complex V is a second possibility.
-It is known that mitochondrial ATP synthase activity can be regulated by a variety of proteins, small molecules and signalling pathways, some of them by acting through Complex V's own inhibitory subunit AIF1 [49,50].
-The third possibility, that Complex V is inefficient in ME/CFS cells because of the elevated use of the proton motive force by other processes, is suggested by the elevated proton leak we measured in ME/CFS lymphocytes.
-However, the ME/CFS mitochondria have excess unused respiratory capacity and an elevated proton motive force.
-These would suggest that the membrane potential and electron transport capacity in ME/CFS cells are more than sufficient to allow Complex V to operate at normal efficiency.
-These possible causes for Complex V inefficiency in ME/CFS mitochondria should be investigated in future work.
+Three possibilities are a mutation affecting one of the Complex V subunits or assembly proteins, an elevation of the relative use of the proton motive force for other purposes ("proton leak") making less available for ATP synthesis or a dysregulation of Complex V itself.
+A mutational defect in Complex V seems unlikely in view of the failure of previous investigations to uncover any single nucleotide polymorphisms in Complex V genes that associate with the disease state [54,55].
+The second possibility, that Complex V is inefficient in these ME/CFS cells because of the elevated use of the proton motive force by other processes, is suggested by the elevated proton leak we measured in ME/CFS lymphoblasts.
+However, the ME/CFS mitochondria have excess unused respiratory capacity and respiratory complex levels.
+These would indicate that the electron transport capacity in ME/CFS lymphoblasts is more than sufficient to allow Complex V to operate at normal efficiency.
+Dysregulatory inhibition of Complex V is a third possibility.
+It is known that mitochondrial ATP synthase activity can be regulated by a variety of proteins, small molecules and signalling pathways, some of them by acting through Complex V's own inhibitory subunit AIF1 [56,57].
+These possible causes for Complex V inefficiency in ME/CFS lymphoblast mitochondria should be investigated in future work.